 You are not alone.
 Life pulls us in many directions, and there never seems to be enough hours in a day.
 Distractions, stress and overload can collectively interfere with memory, defined as the process of encoding, storing and retrieving information.

-One of the most overlooked strategies to reduce the overall stress in your life is to work with a life coach.
+One of the most overlooked strategies to reduce the overall stress in your life is to work with an executive coach.
 As you gain greater clarity and focus, you may find your memory improve in tandem.
 The following ideas can also help enhance your memory.

-How to Boost Your Memory: 6 Life Coach Strategies
+How to Boost Your Memory: 6 Coaching Strategies

 - Feed your memory — Literally.
 Certain foods have been proven to have memory-boosting properties.
 According to nutritionist Joy Bauer, eating a heart-healthy diet — including fish rich in omega-3 fats, fruits and leafy green vegetables — can contribute to a healthy memory as well.
 Some studies suggest that blueberries may even be able to reverse memory loss.